 Download and/or launch the desired Gateway appropriate for the Branch Use case.

 NOTE: Copy and/or make note of new Gateway Registration key to be used in the selected Gateway initial configuration/registration.
 See Section NetFoundry Endpoint Configuration step 3.

 The new site will now populate via API to the Azure Virtual WAN.
 Within Azure Portal, navigate to Home>Resource Groups>Virtual WAN>"Your Virtual WAN".
-You will now see a new site in the portal with a "provisioned" status requiring HUB association.
-The new site will need to be associated with a HUB to become active in the Virtual WAN.
+You will now see a new site in the portal with a "provisioned" status requiring HUB connection.
+The new site will need to be connected to a HUB to become active in the Virtual WAN.
 Check the new site & select New HUB association and select the HUB in use for the GEO of that Branch.

 NOTE: Security or Routing will need to be implemented at the Branch sites.

 From the Azure Portal, navigate to your Virtual WAN and select VPN Sites from the pane.
 On the right side of the main resource screen select the site to be removed by clicking the 3 white dots.
 Select remove connection.

 Once the site is disconnected from the Hub, select the 3 dots again and Delete site.

 On the NetFoundry Console, remove any AppWAN and/or Services definitions which are associated with the site to be deleted.
 Proceed to the to the Gateways section and remove the desired site.